-With the release of her third book in The Biggest Loser series, best-selling author Devin Alexander shares her tips for a healthy kitchen.
-Changing eating habits can be difficult (just ask any of the Biggest Loser contestants), but a few simple ingredient swaps and cool kitchen gadgets will have you dropping weight like the "losers" in no time.
+With the release of her third book in The Biggest Loser series, The Biggest Loser Quick & Easy Cookbook, best-selling author Devin Alexander shares her tips for a healthy kitchen.

 “I substitute two egg whites for 1 egg yolk when possible.
 I save five grams of fat and about 45 calories every time I nix a yolk!”
 For your next breakfast, try an egg-white omelet with your favorite veggies and healthy ingredients.